 It may come as a shock to some, but the sacred Scriptures are not a code of moral law.
 There are laws and commandments contained within them, for sure, but the Scriptures are so much more than that.
 If we truly want to allow God's word to nourish our hearts and consciences, then we must realize that they reveal to us, more than anything else, God's self and the relationship God has with humanity and vice versa.
 This relationship was ultimately made manifest in the Incarnation – in Jesus, the Word made flesh.
 Therefore, the Christian tradition is not a set of dogmas, doctrines, and moral obligations.
 The Christian tradition is an encounter with a person, with Jesus Christ.

 I find it amusing that, when we step back and look at the Scriptures as a whole, we see a God in relationship with really not-so-great people.
 Abraham and Sarah were too old to have children.
 Jacob was a deceptive momma's boy.
 Moses was poor of speech.
 The prophet Jeremiah even says of himself, "Ah, Lord God!
 I know not how to speak; I am too young."
 Samson and Samuel were born to barren women.
 Rahab was a prostitute.
 Ruth was from an enemy nation.
-David, the youngest (and presumably scrawniest) of his brothers, slew Goliath and supplanted King Saul, the man who "stood head and shoulders above the people."
-And enemy commanders were brutally dispatched by women, that demographic of society thought to be far too weak and powerless.
+David was the youngest (and presumably scrawniest) of his brothers, yet he was the one who slew Goliath.
+David then goes on to supplant King Saul, the man who "stood head and shoulders above the people."
+And let's not forget that enemy commanders were brutally dispatched by women, that demographic of society thought to be far too weak and powerless.